 Commission percentage splits vary among brokers, depending on the company policy and agent production.
 A top-producing agent who closes 100 transactions a year is typically paid more, a higher split, than an agent who closes one deal every couple of months.
 Only licensed real estate brokers can receive a commission.
 Brokers employ agents and generally pay them as independent contractors.

-Commissions paid by a seller are usually split between the listing side and the selling side; however, agents are not always paid a 50/50 split.
-A growing trend is one where listing agents are paid more than the buyer's agent.
+Commissions paid by a seller are usually split between the listing side and the selling side.

 Why Don't Agents All Charge the Same Commission?